vovakirdan/goproc/README.md

 # goproc

-`goproc` is a small UNIX process watcher made of two pieces:
+`goproc` is a small UNIX process watcher made of three pieces:

 1. **Daemon** — a background service reachable over a per-user UNIX socket.
 It keeps a registry of processes, persists JSON snapshots, and periodically probes PIDs to mark them alive/dead.
 2. **CLI** — a thin gRPC client that talks to the daemon and exposes user-friendly commands (`add`, `list`, `tag`, …).
+3. **TUI** — an interactive Bubble Tea UI that visualizes the registry, lets you filter processes, and (soon) trigger bulk actions directly from the terminal.

 The daemon keeps secondary indexes by ID, PID, **name**, tag, and group, so queries stay fast even as the registry grows.
 Each entry receives a monotonic `uint64` ID that survives restarts thanks to snapshots stored near the socket directory.
 Names are optional but must be unique—think of them as a human-friendly alias distinct from tags.